 I called his name through the window in his room, conveniently situated on the side of yet another apartment complex along Facundo Street.
 He had already prepared the night before and, in no time, we found ourselves pedaling furiously eastward to Pasig, Rizal, which is now a city and part of greater Metro-Manila.

-Although not very far from Manila, Antipolo is a cyclist’s bane since most of it is situated on the eastern slopes of the Sierra Madre mountain range, which gives the city a spectacular view of Metro Manila.
+Although not very far from Manila, Antipolo is a cyclist’s bane, as most of it is situated on the eastern slopes of the Sierra Madre mountain range, offering spectacular views of Metro Manila.

 Map showing our starting point in Pasay City (Metro Manila) and the towns of Rizal Province we traversed en route to Laguna.

-It took us about two hours to reach the church, and after we said our prayers, we bought some ‘kasoy‘ (cashew nuts), also abundant in the area as with the ‘Tipolo‘ tree (breadfruit), where the place got its name from and snapped some photo souvenirs, we decided to continue our trek southward to the neighboring towns of Tanay and Baras.
+It took us about two hours to reach the church.
+After we said our prayers, we bought some ‘kasoy’ (cashew nuts), also abundant in the area, as with the ‘Tipolo’ tree (breadfruit), which the place got its name, and snapped some photo souvenirs, we decided to continue our trek southward to the neighboring towns of Tanay and Baras.
 Both are still situated in the province of Rizal.

-It was mostly downhill from Antipolo along the undulating roads toward Tanay, and so we decided to eat lunch in one of the roadside ‘carinderias‘ (eateries)- they are so ubiquitous along the main highways of the entire archipelago – not long after we reached the flatter sections of the town.
+It was mostly downhill from Antipolo, along undulating roads, toward Tanay.
+So we decided to eat lunch in one of the roadside ‘carinderias‘ (eateries)- they are so ubiquitous along the main highways of the entire archipelago – not long after we reached the flatter sections of the town.

 I almost gave up as soon as we reached the brutal climbs in Mabitac.
-Ray, who was riding his trusty ‘play bike,’ was egging me on to continue without realizing that my steel road bike was climbing these slopes on a maxed-out 48 tooth (front chain wheel) by 18 teeth (rear gear) combo while he was leisurely pedaling on a smaller wheel with a 32 by 20 gear ratio!
+Ray, who was riding his trusty ‘play bike,’ was egging me on to continue without realizing that my steel road bike was climbing these slopes on a maxed-out 48-tooth (front chain wheel) by 18-tooth (rear gear) combo while he was leisurely pedaling on a smaller wheel with a 32 by 20 gear ratio!

 I barely made it to the top!
 The cool breeze and the panoramic view of the Laguna de Bay gave me the ‘second wind’ I needed to pursue the journey further south.
 Besides, the trip back via the same roads would have probably been torture!